g80c/gocode2019/README.md

 ## Breakdown of Institutions' Awardees

 There are 29 unique institutions described in the dataset.
 For any given year, if the awardees associated with the institution was greater than 5% of total awardees for the year, the institution is represented.
-For all institutions which make up less than or equal to 5% of total awardees, that institution is grouped into 'Other'
+For all institutions which make up less than or equal to 5% of total awardees, that institution is grouped into 'Other'.

 ![2001](images/institution_piecharts/2001.png)  | ![2009](images/institution_piecharts/2009.png)  | ![2017](images/institution_piecharts/2017.png)
 ------------- | -------------  | -------------